akshatsynkcode/walletextension/README.md

 - **Secure Storage**: Wallet information is securely stored using local browser storage.
 - **Lock and Unlock Wallet**: Users can lock the wallet for additional security and unlock it with a password.

+## How to Install in Firefox

+1. Clone the repository and navigate to the root directory.
+2. Run `npm install` to install all dependencies.
+3. After the installation is complete, build the extension with `npm run build:firefox`.
+4. A `dist` folder will be generated, and the `manifest.json` file will be inside that folder.
+5. Open `about:debugging#/runtime/this-firefox` in your Firefox browser.
+6. Click on **Load Temporary Add-on** and select the `manifest.json` file inside the `dist` folder.

 ## Permissions

 The extension requests the following permissions: